lake2010/cgminer_3.7.2_ztex/README.md

-# Decred cgminer 0.0.5 Modifications To Support ZTEX-15y1 FPGA
+# cgminer 3.7.2 DCR Mods For ZTEX-15y1 FPGA

 These modifications will allow you to use the Decred cgminer v0.0.5 with a ztex-15y1 fpga.
 Below are the steps I used to get the miner running on my Raspberry Pi.